-A Book that Changes You.
+A Book that Changes Your Life.

 Have you ever read a book that’s left a lasting impression on you?
 It may have been a self help book.
 Or a book of encouraging thoughts when you were in a down place.
 Or maybe it was a book that gave you hope when you were beginning to think that hope of recovery or health or finances were slipping away.

 The Best Book

 Well there is one book that can tick all those categories.
 In fact it is the best selling book in the world and has been for years.
 Every year, Google says, 100 million bibles are printed.
 And it has been translated into over 3312 languages.
 In addition, scholars tell us the bible has had a massive influence on literature of all types and genres.
 In March 2007 Time magazine said, the Bible “has done more to shape literature, history, entertainment, and culture than any book ever written.
 Its influence on world history is unparalleled, and shows no signs of abating.
 So have you read it?

 It’s Not One Book.

 Now one thing you must understand before you pick up a bible is that it is not really just one book.
 It’s more like a library of books.
 In fact the word “bible” literally means library.
 There are 66 books in the bible I have on the shelf here.
 They were written (according to tradition) by around 35 different authors.

 One thing you may have heard is that over the years the bible has changed and that’s true.
 The original words were written in Ancient Hebrew, Aramaic or Greek.
 So, obviously translating them into English is the first significant change (for an English speaker).
 Obviously if you want English speakers to read the bible you have either to teach them Ancient Greek and Hebrew or get people who read those languages to make an English translation.
 In addition it’s true to say that many words in one language do not have exact equivalents in other languages.
 So, there are always compromises to make when you make a translation.